backdrop-contrib/samlauth/README.md

 OCCASIONALLY ASKED QUESTIONS
 ----------------------------

-Q: How to I redirect users to a specific path after they logged in?
+Q: How do I redirect users to a specific path after they logged in?

 A: A specific login URL can do this: /saml/login?destination=drupal/path.
 To instead have all users redirect to a specific destination, regardless of